metas-mk/100-days-of-code/r2-log.md

 #### Debugged performance issue in AD-Tab

 Started @metasfresh frontend in browser, started the ReactJS tools and checked which components are affected by the AD-Tab GET.
 Saw that it could be in Table, TableCell and TableItem among other candidates.
 UI checked the commits in those components and found a change in the area of object comparison which was changed in the last 28-20 days.

+### R2D1 - January 25th, 2020

+I'm back from a longer pause of daily coding.
+I am starting the 2nd round from day 1 again.